ltrybuch/lib-themisui/themis_components/thSelect/readme.md

 ## Description

 A simple replacement for the standard select visuals.
 This component only replaces the `select` HTML element and allows for the native `option` to be used.
+This that W3 specs also apply for the Themis version.
+For example, only one `option` can selected at a time and the `select` value will always default to the last selected `option`.

 The componenet can be used in two ways: